Housing Activation Through Land Opportunities

 TAFE, RTOs, OEM partners.
 Curriculum design, RPL pathways, on-site delivery

-Sally and Nigel from The King's Foundation share HALO's vision for regenerative community-led housing.
-Their work on sustainable placemaking, traditional craftsmanship, and community resilience aligns closely with the HALO model -- a powerful signal that this approach has global credibility.
+HALO's vision for regenerative, community-led housing aligns with international movements in sustainable placemaking, traditional craftsmanship, and community resilience — a signal that this approach has global credibility and growing momentum.

 The Product